-Ohio's only national park, the Cuyahoga Valley National Park, is located between Cleveland and Akron and boasts some of the best displays of nature in our region.
-Autumn is no exception.
-Wherever you drive through the 33,000-acre park, you'll see bursts of red, yellow, orange and purple color.
-The Ohio Department of Natural Resources lists SR 303 (which bisects the park) as one of the best fall foliage drives in the Buckeye state.Continue to 4 of 11 below.
+Ohio's only national park, the Cuyahoga Valley National Park, is located between Cleveland and Akron and boasts some of the best displays of nature in the region; autumn is no exception.
+Wherever you drive through the 33,000-acre park, you'll see bursts of red, yellow, orange, and even purple color.
+The Ohio Department of Natural Resources lists State Road 303 (which bisects the park) as one of the best fall foliage drives in the Buckeye State.Continue to 4 of 11 below.

 04 of 11